riga/jquery.shortcuts/README.md

 	> Return a children, mapped to their names.

 * `add(key, [handler1], [handler2], [...])`
 	> Add handlers for a shortcut given by `key`.
 See [John Resig's hotkeys plugin](https://github.com/jeresig/jquery.hotkeys) for more information on the format.
+As of version 1.1.0, you can prepend the desired event type to your key using the colon character, e.g. `keydown:ctrl+a`. `keydown` is the default.
+Other valid events are `keyup` and `keypress`.

 * `remove(key, [handler1], [handler2], [...])`
 	> Remove handlers for a shortcut given by `key`.
 If no handlers are given, remove all handlers for that